Pocahontas (character): Other appearances

-She is featured in Disney's Hollywood Studios nighttime fireworks stage show Fantasmic! and World of Color at Disney's California Adventure Park.
-She makes cameo appearances in numerous episodes of the Disney's House of Mouse television series.
-She appears daily at the Walt Disney Parks and Resorts in Frontierland and at Disney’s Animal Kingdom for meet and greets alongside Meeko and John Smith.
-She is the most common Pocahontas character, next to Meeko.
-She and John Smith appear in the Disney Cruise Line stage show The Golden Mickeys.
-She is also known to come out for meet-and-greets on the ships.
-Pocahontas, Meeko, and Flit make cameo appearances in the Hong Kong Disneyland version of It's a Small World.
-She had her own show entitled "Pocahontas and her Forest Friends" at Disney's Animal Kingdom, which ran from 1998 to 2008.
+She makes cameo appearances in numerous episodes of the television series House of Mouse.

 Pocahontas appears in several stories of Disney's 365 Bedtime Stories.

-Pocahontas, alongside other Disney Princesses, appeared in the 2018 film Ralph Breaks the Internet, as was announced at the 2017 D23 Expo, with Bedard returning to voice her.
+Pocahontas, alongside other Disney Princesses, appeared in the 2018 film Ralph Breaks the Internet, with Bedard returning to voice her.

 Pocahontas appears as a playable character in the video game Disney Magic Kingdoms.

+She appears in the 2023 live-action/animated short Once Upon a Studio, with Kuhn returning to do her singing voice.

+Disney Parks and live shows

+Pocahontas appears daily at the Walt Disney Parks and Resorts in Frontierland and at Disney’s Animal Kingdom for meet and greets alongside Meeko and John Smith.
+She is the most common Pocahontas character, next to Meeko.
+In the past, Pocahontas had her own show entitled "Pocahontas and her Forest Friends" at Disney's Animal Kingdom, which ran from 1998 to 2008.
+Currently, she is featured in Disney's Hollywood Studios nighttime fireworks stage show Fantasmic! and World of Color at Disney's California Adventure Park.
+She and John Smith appear in the Disney Cruise Line stage show The Golden Mickeys, and is also known to come out for meet-and-greets on the ships.
+Pocahontas, Meeko, and Flit also make cameo appearances in the Hong Kong Disneyland version of It's a Small World.

 Reception

 Lauren Vino of MTV considers Pocahontas to be the best of all the Disney Princesses.
-The San Francisco Chronicle's Peter Stack praised the romance between Pocahontas and Smith, writing that "the film's isolation of the lovers -- their secret meetings near a stream, their tentative but enchanted glances, their first kiss -- is nothing short of captivating."
+The San Francisco Chronicle's Peter Stack praised the romance between Pocahontas and Smith, writing that "the film's isolation of the lovers – their secret meetings near a stream, their tentative but enchanted glances, their first kiss – is nothing short of captivating."
 Owen Gleiberman of Entertainment Weekly stated the character and John Smith are "generic".
 Peter Travers of Rolling Stone dubbed her "Poca-bore-me" and bemoaned that she "is so busy trying to teach John about protecting the spirit of the land, she hardly has time for romance."